 Private Aircraft: Use of private aircraft for business is prohibited unless approval is obtained in advance and on a yearly basis from the University's Office of Insurance and Risk Management.

 Lodging, meals, tips, and related miscellaneous expenses while a faculty or staff member is on travel status for the University will be reimbursed in their actual, reasonable amounts when properly documented.
 Accommodations are expected to be comfortable and appropriate to the particular purpose of the trip-not luxurious or extravagant.
 Wherever available, educational discounts should be used, and the University's New York State sales tax exemption should be claimed when applicable.
-Tax exemption certificates are available from the Bursar's Office, Medical Center Cashier and the E.S.M.
-Business Office.
+Tax exemption certificates are available from the Central Finance.

 University policy requires the separate itemization of each meal if the total for all meals on a particular day is in excess of $25.
 Receipts must be submitted for individual meals costing $25 or more.